rackerlabs/design-system/_component_design/date-picker.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

 ### Spacing

+Use the following spacing guidelines when you construct a month picker.

+**OLD TEXT**

 The button text in the month picker is always horizontally and vertically centered and all uppercase.